-Resident Evil is one of the most important horror franchises in gaming, created by Capcom in 1996 and still going strong decades later.
+Resident Evil is one of the most important horror franchises in gaming, created by Capcom in 1996 and still going strong three decades later.
 The series helped define survival horror with a mix of puzzle solving, limited resources, and slow building tension built around engineered viruses and corporate experiments gone wrong.
 Across its many games, films, and spin-off projects, Resident Evil has grown into Capcom’s best selling franchise and one of the most recognizable names in horror entertainment.
+In 2026 the series hit its 30th anniversary, and it marked the occasion in the biggest way possible with a brand new mainline entry.

-The franchise began with the original Resident Evil on the PlayStation, set inside the Spencer Mansion and centered on the T-Virus outbreak created by the Umbrella Corporation.
+The franchise began with the original Resident Evil on the PlayStation in 1996, set inside the Spencer Mansion and centered on the T-Virus outbreak created by the Umbrella Corporation.
 Fixed camera angles, tight corridors, and scarce ammunition created a sense of vulnerability that became the foundation of survival horror.
-These early games reintroduced zombies to mainstream pop culture and established the core themes of bioweapons, conspiracies, and catastrophic outbreaks.
+These early games reintroduced zombies to mainstream pop culture and established the core themes of bioweapons, conspiracies, and catastrophic outbreaks that the series still runs on today.

 The overarching narrative centers on viral outbreaks caused by Umbrella and other groups experimenting with Bio-Organic Weapons.
-Recurring characters like Chris Redfield, Jill Valentine, Leon Kennedy, and Claire Redfield appear across multiple entries, each dealing with new strains of engineered viruses and the fallout of global bioterrorism.
-While each major game stands on its own, the series maintains a connected timeline that spans decades and multiple continents.
+Recurring characters like Chris Redfield, Jill Valentine, Leon Kennedy, Claire Redfield, Ada Wong, and Albert Wesker appear across multiple entries, each dealing with new strains of engineered viruses and the fallout of global bioterrorism.
+While each major game stands on its own, the series maintains a connected timeline that spans decades and multiple continents, tying the cast together through recurring villains and the long shadow of the Raccoon City incident.

-The story begins with the Arklay Mountains incident in 1998, covered in Resident Evil 0 and Resident Evil 1.
-The outbreak spreads to Raccoon City in Resident Evil 2 and Resident Evil 3, leading to the destruction of the city.
+The story begins with the Arklay Mountains incident in 1998, covered in Resident Evil 0 and the original Resident Evil.
+The outbreak spreads to Raccoon City in Resident Evil 2 and Resident Evil 3, leading to the destruction of the city in a government missile strike.
 Later games expand the scale with outbreaks in Europe, Africa, and remote villages, showing how bioweapons evolve and how different organizations attempt to control or exploit them.
-The franchise continues to grow with new entries and remakes that refine the formula while keeping the core identity intact.
+Resident Evil Requiem returns to that ground zero decades later, pulling the timeline full circle back to where Raccoon City fell.

 Resident Evil has shaped survival horror for more than thirty years.
-Its influence can be seen in modern horror games, action titles, and film adaptations.
+Its influence can be seen in modern horror games, action titles, and film adaptations alike.
 The franchise has sold hundreds of millions of copies worldwide, making it Capcom’s most successful property.
-Its willingness to reinvent itself, while staying rooted in viral horror and corporate conspiracy, has kept it relevant across multiple generations of players.
+Its willingness to reinvent itself, while staying rooted in viral horror and corporate conspiracy, has kept it relevant across multiple generations of players in a way very few series can claim.

 One of the most notable crossovers is the appearance of Chris Redfield in Fortnite, along with Jill Valentine, complete with themed items and locations inspired by the series.
 Dead by Daylight added a full Resident Evil chapter that includes Leon Kennedy, Jill Valentine, Ada Wong, and Rebecca Chambers, along with Nemesis, Wesker, and the Licker as killers or special enemies.
 Monster Hunter World featured a Resident Evil event that let players unlock Leon and Claire skins, along with a zombie status effect that fit the tone of both franchises.